BradyStephenson/bible-data/README.md

 # DATASETS COMPLETED

--   BibleData-Reference (each book, chapter, and verse reference in the Bible)
--   BibleData-Commandments (data about the traditionally enumerated 613 commandments given in Scripture)
--   BibleData-Person (every named individual in the Bible)
--   BibleData-PersonLabel (every person's name or title, including the Hebrew or Greek, related Strongs' numbers, and meanings)
--   BibleData-PersonRelationship (data about the relationships [father, mother, son, daughter, killer, concubine, etc.] between Biblical individuals)
--   BibleData-PersonVerse (data about each person mentioned in every verse of the Bible)
--   HebrewStrongs (Strongs' Hebrew Concordance as data)
--   Naves Topical Dictionary (as data)
--   Hitchcock's Bible Names Dictionary (as data)
 -   The Alamo Polyglot (a single, parallel view of texts of Scripture including:
    -   World English Bible [WEB]
    -   King James Version [KJV]